kallielevy/Advertising-docs/Advertising/bingads-13/bulk-service/campaign-negative-store-criterion.md

 **Delete:** Required.
 The Status must be set to *Deleted*.

 ## <a name="storeid"></a>Store Id
-The system generated identifier of the Microsoft Merchant Center store to exclude.
+The system-generated identifier of the Microsoft Merchant Center store to exclude.

 **Add:** Required
 **Update:** Not applicable.
 A negative store can be added and deleted, but cannot be updated.